Madoshakalaka/pipenv-setup/CONTRIBUTING.md

 e.g. you can do a `$ pipenv install "advanced_tech~=x.x; python_versions>='3.6'"` and write python version dependent code for lower python versions. (or you can do a simple `$ pipenv install advanced_tech`, edit markers in Pipfile, and do a `pipenv install` again)

-An example in our project:
+An example in our project (the example is outdated, we don't support python version <= 3.6 any more, but gets the point across):

 When we update user's `setup.py`, `black` is used to format the file.
 However `black` does not support python versions below 3.6.
 So we have `autopep8` as an alternative